dagostix/glowing-waffle/index.md

  expand_limits(y = 0)
 ```

+#### Descriptive statistics & regression tables
 Now that I have extensively shown different plot types, I think it is useful to show other types of data visualisation, without GGplot.
-If I ever need to present regression results or dataset statistics, I will always go for `Stargazer`tables.
+If I ever need to present regression results or dataset statistics, I will always go for `Stargazer`tables, although `textreg` is also good.
 Below you can find a regression table I had used:
 ```
 stargazer(list(reg1, reg2, reg3, reg5),  #listing the different regressions to show side by side
           header = FALSE,  # removing the header